KevinA2505/VastVoid/README.md

 When starting the game you can personalise the player by entering a name, age, species and a **fraction** (faction).
 Five fictional fractions are available, each with a short description and a small boost for its members.
-Enemies are also assigned one of these fractions when spawned, but they remain hostile regardless of your choice.
 After the character is created you can also choose a starting ship from a small catalogue of models, each with its own brand and classification.